 You can either stay at the colonial old town of Gisenyi or the pretty beach town of Kibuye.
 Gisenyi is set on a sandy beach lined with swaying palms and colonial-era hotels.
 These exude an atmosphere of tropical languor.

-You can also choose to stay at the southern most lake point and use Lake Kivu as a starting point for a day visit to Nyungwe Forest, only 30-40 mins drive away.
+You can also choose to stay at the southern most lake point.
+Here you can use Lake Kivu as a starting point for a day visit to Nyungwe Forest, only 30-40 mins drive away.